-With all of the payroll requirements is no wonder that many small churches choose to classify their workers as independent contractors; however, as I stated above ... such a misclassification of workers can be devastating for any church that ever has a the misfortune of being audited and found in violation.
+With all of the payroll requirements is no wonder that many small churches choose to classify their workers as independent contractors; however, as I stated above ... a misclassification of workers can be devastating for any church that ever has the misfortune of being audited and found in violation.

 Willful failure to comply with classifying a worker correctly as an employee and withholding and reporting payroll taxes can result in criminal and civil penalties.
 In addition, those taxes that were suppose to be withheld and remitted becomes the responsibility of the you the employer.
 Even worse, you, one of your responsible employees, or even officers of the church may become personally liable for the taxes and penalties involved.